Badgoi Pass

 Badgoi (Badogai), also known as Badawi, is a mountain pass that connects Upper Dir District with Utror and Kalam in Khyber Pakhtunkhwa, Pakistan.
-The high mountain pass is elevated 3.523m above sea level.
+The high mountain pass is located at 3,523m above sea level.
 Badgoi Pass is the border of Kumrat Valley and Kalam Valley.

-This pass remains closed from November to the start of June due to snow.
+The rugged road to the summit, also known as Do Teer Pass, Badgoi Pass, and Badogai Pass, is entirely unpaved, locally called Utrar-Dir Road.
+Stretching 26.53 miles and running west-east from Kalkot to Utror, the winter snow renders Badawi impassable from November through June.